poole/hyde/2018-Christian-Reading-Challenge.md

 layout: page
 title: Reading Progress
 ---
 A good book list will keep me motivated and make sure my focus isn't too narrow.
 There's more to life than jobs and coding.
 Tim Challies provides a list each year.
-[Find it here.](https://www.challies.com/resources/the-2018-christian-reading-challenge/) If I can get past 26, I might go for 52.
-We'll see.
+[Find it here.](https://www.challies.com/resources/the-2018-christian-reading-challenge/)

 ### Light (13 Books in a year)
 - [ ] A biography